IayushCoderJOD/QuadB_TODOS_APP/README.md

 - **View Tasks:** Displays all added tasks in a list format.
 - **Delete Task:** Each task has a delete button that, when clicked, removes the task from the list.
 - **Edit Task:** Each task has an edit button that, when clicked, opens a popup to edit the task.
-- **Persistent Storage:** Tasks are saved to local storage so they are not lost on page reload.

 ## Bonus Features (Optional)